WEC-Sim/WEC-Sim/source/bemio.rst

 ..
 Note::
-	Previously, the `python based BEMIO code <http://wec-sim.github.io/bemio/installing.html>`_ was used for this purpose.
-To avoid the inefficiencies associated with supporting two code platforms, the python BEMIO functions have been converted to MATLAB and will now be automatically downloaded with the WEC-Sim code.
-The python based BEMIO code will remain available but will no longer be actively supported.
-Also, the mesh manipulation capabilities of the  python based BEMIO code have not yet been converted to MATLAB; however, it is intended that they will be in a future release.
+	Previously the `python based BEMIO code <http://wec-sim.github.io/bemio/installing.html>`_ was used for this purpose.
+The python BEMIO functions have been converted to MATLAB and are included in the WEC-Sim source code.
+The python based BEMIO code will remain available but will no longer be  supported.

 BEMIO Functions
 ~~~~~~~~~~~~~~~~